 How can The Solar Family help to reduce my energy bills?

-The installation of a solar system can potentially help to cut your energy bills in two ways:
+The installation of a solar system can help to reduce your energy bills in two ways:

-1. By using solar energy as a power source, you’ll lower your dependence on your energy provider (which may assist in reducing your energy bills)
+By using solar energy as a power source, you’ll lower your dependence on your energy provider, which will assist in reducing your energy bills.

-2. If your solar power system produces more energy than you use, excess energy will feed back into the main electricity grid.
+If your solar power system produces more energy than you use, excess energy will feed back into the main electricity grid.
 When this happens, your energy retailer will buy this excess electricity at an agreed price (known as a feed-in tariff).
-This too may help to lower your overall energy expenses
+This will also help to lower your overall energy expenses.